mariamiska/mariamiska/README.md

 - 👋 Hi, I’m @mariamiska
-- 👀 I’m interested in being a full stack developer.
+- 👀 I’m a Full Stack Developer, JAVA, Spring.
-- 🌱 I’m currently learning frontend developer.
+- 🌱 I’m currently learning JS and Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...